Recovering Data from NAS Synology DiskStation DS418 / DS418play / DS418j RAID Arrays: Natural Component Wear Challenges

 In summary, selecting the appropriate RAID level, monitoring drive health, promptly replacing failed drives, and implementing a robust backup strategy are vital in minimizing data loss risks in NAS Synology DiskStation DS418 / DS418play / DS418j devices.

-Although NAS DiskStation DS418 / DS418play / DS418j can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS418 / DS418play / DS418j can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view